How to Create NAS Mirror Backup to Sync Files to Another NAS

 A mirror backup is an identical copy of the source data as the name suggests, and NAS mirror backup refers to creating a mirror backup of NAS to another NAS (or other storage devices), which is usually achieved by file sync.

-Mirror backup copies all the individual files and folders to the destination separately with no image file.
-You can get access to the backup directly instead of keeping it just in case.
-And since it includes literally everything without any compression, it requires more storage space than other backup methods.
+Mirror backup copies your files & folders to the destination with the original structure and format - you can get access to the backup directly instead of keeping an image file just in case.

 Practical applications of NAS mirror backup